Fitzsimons Army Medical Center: President Eisenhower stay, 1955

 The facility was used heavily during World War II to treat returning casualties and became one of the Army's premier medical training centers.
 In the 1950s, Dwight Eisenhower received treatment at the facility three separate times for his heart condition while he was president.
-In September 1955, while on vacation at his in-laws' house in Denver, he suffered a myocardial infarction and was placed in an oxygen tent at the facility.
-In 2000, a suite of rooms on the hospital's eighth floor was restored to appear as it did when Eisenhower was recovering there.
+In the early morning hours of September 24, 1955, about five weeks into a "work and play" vacation at his in-laws' house in Denver, he suffered a myocardial infarction and was placed in an oxygen tent at the facility.
+He spent seven weeks convalescing in his suite on the eighth floor (Room 8002) of Building 500.